cabooster/DeepCAD-RT/Tutorial.md

    `Display setting`:

-   `Manual` mode: You can design the minimum and maximum intensity value for noisy/denoised image display.
+   `Manual` mode: You can design the minimum and maximum intensity value for noisy/denoised image displayment.

    `Auto` mode: The contrast of display image will be set automatically.
 It will be a little slower than `Manual` mode.

    `Advanced`: Advanced parameters setting.

-   `Patch size (x,y,t)`: These three parameters depend on the patch size you set when convert Pytorch model to ONNX model.
+   `Patch size (x,y,t)`: These three parameters depend on the patch size you set when you convert Pytorch model to ONNX model.

    `Overlap factor`: The overlap factor between two adjacent patches.
-The recommend number is between 0.125 to 0.4.
+The recommended number is between 0.125 and 0.4.
 Larger overlap factor means better performance but lower inference speed.

    `Input batch size`: The number of frames per batch.
-The recommend number is between 50 to 100.
+The recommended number is between 50 and 100.
 It should be larger than patch size in t dimension.

    `Overlap frames between batches`: The number of overlap slice between neighboring batch.
-The recommend number is between 5 to 10.
+The recommended number is between 5 and 10.
 More overlap frames mean better performance but lower inference speed.

-6. After set all parameters, click  `Configure`.
+6. After set all parameters, please click  `Configure`.
 When you click `Configure` for the first time, the initializer program will execute automatically.

 7. You can click `GRAB` in ScanImage and begin imaging.

 8. Before every imaging process, you should click  `Configure`.

-### Demo video
+### GUI demo video

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/u1ejSaVvWiY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> </center>